‘Baki’ Season 3 Episode 12 Spoilers: Dorian Suffers First Defeat In Most Unexpected Way, Baki’s GF In Danger

 Baki Season 3 Episode 12 showed Dorian inside the room of Kato.
 Before he left the hospital, Dorian might have put Kato to sleep for good.
 Doppo came home only to see his house destroyed and his wife missing.
 As expected, Dorian appeared and finished Doppo by detonating the mini bomb inside his right upper arm.
 When he came out of Doppo’s house, Dorian saw Retsu.

-After realizing what Dorian did to Doppo, Retsu decided to break the rule of their martial arts school.
+After realizing what Dorian did to Doppo, Retsu decided to break the rules of their martial arts school.
 Retsu told Dorian that even though he has never been defeated, he has never won either.
 Dorian laughed at Retsu’s words, but when they exchanged powerful punches, Retsu ended up as the winner.

 Baki Season 3 Episode 12 revealed how Retsu managed to defeat Dorian.
 While Dorian is still alive, Retsu managed to break his spirit.
-As of now, Dorian is acting like a child who needs to seek a medical attention regarding his mental health.
+As of now, Dorian is acting like a child who needs to seek medical attention regarding his mental health.

 While Doppo and the others are dealing with the dangerous death row inmates, Baki is busy with his girlfriend Kozue.
 The couples wanted to level up their relationship by being together in one room.
 Unfortunately, both of them were afraid to ask each other.
 While Baki’s focus is on his girlfriend, one of the enemies is waiting for the opportunity to strike.
 Sikorsky decided to use Kozue as a hostage to force Baki to fight him.